InfinitumForm/cf-geoplugin/readme.txt

 * [SEO framework](https://wordpress.org/plugins/autodescription/)
 * [WP Fastest Cache](https://wordpress.org/plugins/wp-fastest-cache/)

 **YOU NEED TO KNOW** that even if there is compatibility for most plugins, the combination of multiple plugins still has a slight chance of some conflict.
 There are over a couple thousand plugins and a couple of few million individual WordPress installations.
 We cannot 100% guarantee that everything will work properly in all possible cases.
-Sometimes it happens that other plugins are not compatible with WP Geo Controller, so it is important that you contact us or other plugin authors in case of any problem so that you can solve the problem.
+Sometimes it happens that other plugins are not compatible with Geo Controller, so it is important that you contact us or other plugin authors in case of any problem so that you can solve the problem.
 The most common fix for most issues is if you keep all the plugins and WordPress installation up to date.

-> <strong>All WP Geo Controller 8.x.x Features</strong><br>
+> <strong>All Geo Controller for WordPress 8.x.x Features</strong><br>
 >
 > * **Geo Plugin** - Allows you to attach geographical information inside your content via Shortcodes, PHP and JavaScript objects
 > * **Geo Banner** - Allows you to place dynamic content, images, videos and pages using shortcodes for specific audience target by geolocation